garysweaver/irie/README.md

 #### No associations

-To return a view of a model without associations, even if those associations are defined to be displayed via as_json_includes, use the no_associations param. e.g. to return the foobars accessible attributes only:
+To return a view of a model without associations, even if those associations are defined to be displayed via `as_json_includes`, use the `no_includes` param. e.g. to return the foobars accessible attributes only:

     http://localhost:3000/foobars?no_includes=

 #### Some associations

-To return a view of a model with only certain associations that you have rights to see, use the associations param. e.g. if the foo, bar, boo, and far associations are exposed via as_json_includes and you only want to show the foos and bars:
+To return a view of a model with only certain associations that you have rights to see, use the associations param. e.g. if the foo, bar, boo, and far associations are exposed via `as_json_includes` and you only want to show the foos and bars:

     http://localhost:3000/foobars?include=foos,bars

 ### Models

-ActiveRecord::Base gets a few new class methods and new as_json behavior!
+ActiveRecord::Base gets a few new class methods and new `as_json` behavior!

 #### JSON format

-as_json is extended to include methods/associations specified in as_json_includes, e.g.:
+`as_json` is extended to include methods/associations specified in `as_json_includes`, e.g.:

     as_json_includes :association_name_1, :association_name_2